wintersys-projects/adt-build-machine-scripts/doco/AgileToolkitDeployment/GeneratingLinodeStackscript.md

 >     ${BUILD_HOME}/userdatascripts/<name you gave>

  4. The script ${BUILD_HOME}/userdatascripts/<name you gave> can then be used as a Stackscript on Linode.
+My Stackscript for the ADT has ID 635271 you are welcome to use that.
+It is called "AgileDeploymentToolkitDemos" it is publically available and I use it for my "Quick Demo" example deployments.